acadadev/rosrider_doc/README.md

-Crucially, in **Cascaded mode**, this feed-forward is not ignored but rather architecturally shifted to the inner loop to improve physical accuracy; because the motor’s generated Back-EMF naturally "fights back" against the driving current, the inner loop explicitly calculates and injects a Back-EMF compensation term (`EB_ff`).
+Crucially, in **Cascaded mode**, this feed-forward is not ignored but rather architecturally shifted to the inner loop to improve physical accuracy; because the motor’s generated Back-EMF naturally **fights back** against the driving current, the inner loop explicitly calculates and injects a Back-EMF compensation term (`EB_ff`).

 This ensures that the voltage required to simply maintain speed is supplied immediately,